dwweiss/bruteforce/README.md

 ###### Figure 7: Errorbars of all trials

 Also here a single training should be seen as risky, see MSE of training with hidden neuron activation _sigmoid_ in Figure 6.
-The first trial (#0) with _sigmoid_ fails perfectly.
-The influence of the choice of the activation function is minor.
-The assumption of a required minimum number of 3 repetitions has been confirmed.
+The first trial (#0) with _sigmoid_ fails.
+The influence of the choice of the activation function is minor, but there is an indication that the MSE variation with activation _leakyrelu_ is less than the MSE variation with the other activation functions.
+The recommended minimum number of repetitions is 3.

 ### Installation